 - Work with BBC Producers to develop their own Programme ideas for BBC Radio 3

 - Be invited to a winners event to showcase their research and trail their programme idea at the BBC Radio 3's Free Thinking Festival of Ideas

 - Appear regularly on air in BBC Radio 3’s New Generation Thinkers slots

 - Have a chance to make a short taster film for BBC TV Arts

 - Have the chance to speak at AHRC events to both senior academics and the public

 - Have features of their research on the AHRC website

 - Be offered further media training and support from the AHRC

-- Have travel and subsistence reimbursed for the winners event and the first radio programme recording in accordance with AHRC policy
+- Have travel and subsistence reimbursed for the winners event in accordance with AHRC policy